Notice of Pre-AIA or AIA Status

 At Step 1 of analysis, the instant claims are directed towards a method and systems.
 Thus, all claims fall within one of the four statutory categories and are considered eligible subject matter.

 At Step 2A, Prong One, of analysis, the claims describe evaluating the performance of retail outlets with regards to compliance with required specific conditions and a planogram.
-This evaluation requires observing certain data (monitored data) and then making a judgment (determining scores) as to the performance of the outlet.
+This evaluation requires observing certain data (monitored data), evaluating that data (determining compliance and scores), then forming a final judgment or opinion (performing an action).
 Observations, evaluations, and judgments are concepts that recite a mental processes and are an abstract idea.

 Claim 1, which is illustrative of claims 7 and 13, contains elements that define this abstract idea (and are highlighted below):